0livare/unorepo/README.md

-# Monorepo
+# Unorepo

-A tool for managing a mono-repo via Lerna and Yarn workspaces.
+A tool for managing a monorepo via Lerna and Yarn workspaces.

-[Lerna] is a fantastic tool for managing mono-repos at a high level, but things go more smoothly when allowing [Yarn workspaces] to handle the core logic of package resolution and linking at a low level.
-These two tools are also intended to [work together][lerna-yarn], so Monorepo assumes that you're using both.
+[Lerna] is a fantastic tool for managing monorepos at a high level, but things go more smoothly when allowing [Yarn workspaces] to handle the core logic of package resolution and linking at a low level.
+These two tools are also intended to [work together][lerna-yarn], so Unorepo assumes that you're using both.
 Because why wouldn't you be? :smile:

-The purpose of Monorepo is to marry the functionality of Lerna and Yarn workspaces into one easy to use (and easier to remember!) place.
+The purpose of Unorepo is to marry the functionality of Lerna and Yarn workspaces into one easy to use (and easier to remember!) place.
 Additionally, it adds some extra functionality that isn't present in either tool.

 Some of the commands in this utility will merely be aliases to other commands in order to document their use and utility in a single place.